pecet3/toDoList/README.md

 # toDoList
 Hello, this simple toDoList is nothing unique.
-I made it for study purposes only.
-The list targets to polish users.
+I made it during frontend course.
+The app targets to polish users.
 ## Demo
 https://pecet3.github.io/toDoList/
 ## technologies I used: